Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

 Since the mass dissipation rate $\varepsilon _{m} \left(a\right)$ is independent of halo size for $m_{h} <m_{h}^{*} $, we may compute the mass flux function at the smallest scales using Eq. \eqref{ZEqnNum400994} with $m_{h} =0$,

-Let the time scale $\tau _{h} \left(m_{h} ,a\right)$ be the average time for a single merging event in a halo group of mass $m_{h} $, or equivalently an event frequency $f_{h} \left(m_{h} ,a\right)$.
-The rate of mass transfer from the scale below $m_{h} $ to the scale above $m_{h} $ is,
+Let the time scale $\tau _{h} \left(m_{h},a\right)$ be the average time for a single merging event in a halo group of mass $m_{h} $, or equivalently an event frequency $f_{h} \left(m_{h},a\right)$.
+The rate of mass transfer from the scale below $m_{h} $ to the scale above $m_{h} $ is

 where $\alpha _{0} $ is a numerical factor on the order of unity.
-The event frequency $f_{h} \left(m_{h} ,a\right)$ should be proportional to the number of halos in the group (term 1 in Eq. \eqref{ZEqnNum133775}) and the surface area of the halos (term 2).
-Because the halo interactions in mass space is local, we can assume the mass cascade involves merging events between a halo of similar size and a single merger (Figs. \ref{fig:1} and \ref{fig:2}).
-Halo group with more halos (term 1 in Eq. \eqref{ZEqnNum133775}) and halos with a larger surface area (proportional to $m_{h}^{\lambda } $, i.e. the term 2 in Eq. \eqref{ZEqnNum133775}) have a greater probability to merge with a single merger,
+The frequency of the event $f_{h} \left(m_{h},a\right)$ should be proportional to the number of haloes in the group (term 1 in Eq. \eqref{ZEqnNum133775}) and the surface area of the haloes (term 2).
+Because the halo interactions in mass space are local, we can assume that the mass cascade involves merging events between a halo of similar size and a single merger (Figs. \ref{fig:1} and \ref{fig:2}).
+The halo group with more haloes (term 1 in Eq. \eqref{ZEqnNum133775}) and haloes with a larger surface area (proportional to $m_{h}^{\lambda } $, i.e., term 2 in Eq. \eqref{ZEqnNum133775}) have a greater probability of merging with a single merger,